 - 1 tablespoon sea salt (for texturizing)

-- 1-2 teaspoons olive oil or argan oil or coconut oil** (for moisturizing)
+- 1-2 teaspoons argan oil or avocado oil (for moisturizing)

-- 4-5 drops essential oil (for smelling yummy — use your favorite oil or a mixture)
+- 4-5 drops essential oil (for smelling yummy — I used this lavender oil)

 You’ll also want to have a nice spray bottle ready to go.
 I used this glass bottle from Amazon.

-Begin by heating the water until comes to a simmer, and then stirring in the salt until it is completely dissolved.
-Whisk in the coconut oil and a few drops of the essential oil.
-Then pour it into your bottle and give it a good shake.
+Stir in the salt until it is completely dissolved.
+Whisk in the oil and a few drops of the essential oil.
+Then pour it into your bottle (with the help of a funnel, if you’d like) and give it a good shake.

 Spray it all over your hair while it’s still wet.
 Then once you blow it dry and style it…